 I am Dr. Brian Stork, a general urologist in Muskegon, Michigan.
 After nearly fifteen years in private practice, I recently joined Michigan Medicine West Shore Urology in Muskegon, Michigan.
-In addition to being a community urologist, I am also an Adjunct Clinical Lecturer in the Department of Urology at the University of Michigan and a Clinical Assistant Professor at Michigan State University College of Osteopathic Medicine and serve on the Board of the Michigan State Medical Society.
+I am also a Clinical Assistant Professor at the Michigan State University College of Osteopathic Medicine and serve on the Board of the Michigan State Medical Society.

 I practice general urology, however, I have a special interest in treating urinary stone disease, benign prostatic hyperplasia, incontinence, benign and malignant conditions of the kidney, and prostate cancer.

 I enjoy practicing urology in a smaller community, but, over the years, have tried to make a global impact through social media.
 In addition to my Twitter and Facebook posts, I also make regular posts on my patient blog, physician blog and, from time to time, write guest posts for other blog sites.

-A year or so ago, I joined with colleagues from around the world to start the International Urology Journal Club on Twitter (#Urojc).
+A couple of years ago, I joined with colleagues from around the world to start the International Urology Journal Club on Twitter (#Urojc).
 I am now honored to serve on the American Urological Association Social Media Work Group and the Urology Care Foundation Publications and Technology Committee.
 I also serve on the Clinical Practice Board of the Urology Times.
-Finally, each year in the month of November, I enjoy participating in Movember, a global mustache growing charity to support awareness and research for Men’s Health.

 I hope you find ongoing value in visiting this site and I wish you the very best of health!